Hiring the best candidates for roles in your company plays a crucial part in its success.

 - When chatbots are used on career sites, 95% more job seekers become leads, 40% more job seekers complete an application, and 13% more job seekers click apply on a job requisition.

-- The most common topics candidates ask chatbots are applied and application status, benefits and compensation, and job search.
+- The most common topics candidates ask chatbots are application and application status, benefits and compensation, and job search.

 Social Recruiting Statistics